amycweng/ECBC-Data-2022/README.md

 - *relevant.txt*: All TCP texts within our relevant time period
 - *relevantEPmissingPhaseI*: All TCP Phase I texts missing from the EP text library that are dated within 1580-1641, including texts with ranged dates.
 - *relevantEPmissingPhaseII*: All TCP Phase II texts missing from the EP text library that are dated within 1580-1641, including texts with ranged dates.
-- *special.txt*: Words with special characters that occur in relevant EP texts.
+- *special*: Words with special characters that occur in relevant EP texts.
-- *xml tags*: Miscellaneous notes
+- *notes*: Miscellaneous notes

 ## Image_Files (Folder)
 - *barTextsYear*: Bar graph of texts within 1580-1641, including texts with ranged dates